 Lucky for you, there are plenty of choices for great accommodations.
 It doesn’t matter if you’re looking for an experience or just a simple room – there’s something for everyone.
 Here are our top picks:

-Luxury – When you stay at the historic Fairmont Palliser, you’ll be in the heart of downtown.
-Enjoy being within walking distance of some of the city’s most renowned shops, entertainment, and restaurants and pamper yourself at the hotel pool and spa.
+The historic Fairmont Palliser is in the heart of downtown.
+Enjoy walking distance to some of the city’s most renowned shops, entertainment, and restaurants, and pamper yourself at the hotel pool and spa.

-Budget – Canada’s Best Value Inn is a perfect choice if you’re looking to budget more for excursions.
-It’s close to the transit system and great shopping at the nearby Chinook Centre.
+Canada’s Best Value Inn is a perfect choice if you want to budget more for excursions.
+It’s close to the transit system and the Chinook Centre, which offers great shopping.

 Want to see more options?
 Here is our definitive list of the best hotels in Calgary and our guide to Calgary Airbnbs.